Can Tailors Make Pants Bigger In The Thighs? – From Tight To Just Right

 Adding Panels or Gussets

-This involves sewing fabric panels, or gussets, into the inner thigh area of the pants.
-This method can provide additional width and flexibility, making the pants more comfortable.
-Choose a fabric that matches the original pants for a seamless look.
+This involves sewing fabric panels or gussets into the inner thigh area of the pants.
+Gussets are typically triangular pieces measuring 4–6 inches (10–15 cm) on each side.
+This method adds 1–3 inches (2.5–7.6 cm) of width and flexibility, making the pants more comfortable.

 Letting Out Seams

-Some pants have extra fabric in the seams that can be let out.
-You can carefully unpick the seams on the inner thigh area and then sew the seams with a wider seam allowance to add some extra room.
+Many pants have extra fabric in the seams that can be released.
+Carefully unpick the seams on the inner thigh area and resew with a wider seam allowance to add extra room.
+Standard seam allowances allow for approximately 1/2–3/4 inch (1.3–1.9 cm) of adjustment per seam.

 Inserting Stretch Fabric

-Adding stretch fabric to the inner thigh area can provide both comfort and extra space.
-Use a fabric that has a similar stretchiness to the original pants for a consistent look.
+Adding stretch fabric to the inner thigh area provides both comfort and extra space.
+Use fabric with 2-way or 4-way stretch that matches the original pants for a consistent look and feel.

 Adding Patches or Appliques

-You can use decorative patches or appliqués made from a similar fabric to add width to the thigh area.
-This method can be both functional and fashionable.
+Decorative patches or appliques made from similar fabric add width to the thigh area.
+This method serves both functional and fashionable purposes, commonly adding 1–2 inches (2.5–5 cm) of room.

 Using Elastic Inserts